 Plastic based film has been around since the late 1800s and was one of the many substances experimented with to capture photos.
 Although it might be surprising to some, film cameras are still popular today after all of that time and many photographers who prefer it digital cameras to have more control over their image.
 However, despite being around for more than 100 years, there is still much about film cameras that the modern photographer may not know.

-Film cameras first appeared in 1900 and can still be purchased today, both in used and new models.
-These devices are sought after because of the specific look one can get from the images, the hands-on process, and the “magic” of film photography.
+Film cameras first appeared in 1900 and can still be purchased today.
+Film cameras are prized over digital cameras for the specific look you can get from the cameras, the hands-on process, and the “magic” of film photography.
 Today, avid photographers can choose from a wide range of film camera types and brands that capture photos comparable, and sometimes surpass, those made by modern digital cameras.

 If you’re seriously considering switching from digital to film cameras, or you have a vast array of questions surrounding these instruments, then we highly recommend you read our guide below.
 One question you may have is what is the difference between digital and traditional photography.
-See this article for more information on the differences.
 We will discuss everything you need to know about film cameras, from their origins to what types you can purchase, which cameras are best, and so much more.

 Do Film Cameras Still Exist?

 Many like to perceive film cameras as a technology of the past, but in reality, these devices still exist and are sometimes even the preferred medium for photographers.
 We can thank American entrepreneur and Eastman Kodak Company founder George Eastman for pioneering the world of film cameras as we know them back in the late 1880s with his invention of celluloid film for negatives.
 Up until then, negatives were created using other substances supporting the light sensitive materials like paper, tin, and even glass.
 In fact, many of the negatives we have from the Civil War were created on glass.